amirkabiri/ssh-tunnel/readme.md

 [sshocean.com](https://sshocean.com/) is one of websites that provides free SSH account.
 You can find another providers just by searching in google.

-(Feel free to send an Pull Request if you find a good provider)
+(Feel free to send a Pull Request if you find a better provider)

 # Setting up your client
 ## Android